Quasinormal modes of tensor perturbation in Kaluza-Klein black hole for Einstein-Gauss-Bonnet gravity: conclusions and discussion

-Technically speaking, due to limitations in computational accuracy, it is difficult for us to find the QNM frequencies with $\mathcal{n}\ge 3$.
+Technically speaking, due to limitations in computational accuracy, it is difficult for us to find the QNM frequencies with $\hat{\mathcal{n}}\ge 3$.
 The continued fractions method or Leaver method is a great benefit for getting more overtones of QNMs~\cite{Leaver:1985ax,Leaver:1990zz,Nollert:1993zz,Konoplya:2004wg,Zhidenko:2006rs,Daghigh:2022uws}.
 However, the metric function $f(r)$ is not a rational function so that if one use this method, an infinite recurrence relation will be obtained.
 Fortunately, Rezzolla and Zhidenko use continue fractions expansions in terms of the metric function to overcome it~\cite{Rezzolla:2014mua}.
 Recently, Konoplya {\it et al.} developed a general procedure allowing one to use the Leaver method to metrics which are not expressed in terms of rational functions~\cite{Konoplya:2023aph}.
-Therefore, we subsequently do these calculations to get more overtones somewhere.
+Inspired by this work, we aim to do further calculations with this delicate method to get more overtones in future work.

+The undetermined parameters of the theory can be constrained by comparing the results of our calculations and predictions with data from actual observations.
+However, there are several undetermined parameters in the theory, including total spacetime dimensions $n$, Gauss-Bonnet coupling parameter $\alpha$, and eigenvalues $\gamma$ of the characteristic tensors.
+This complexity makes their determination quite challenging.
+Here, we present a potential method for imposing constraints on these parameters.
+The product $\sqrt{\alpha}\omega$ is dimensionless and is independent of $\alpha$ and can be inferred from the results we have computed.
+Therefore we can rewrite it as